Course Outline

 • War driving, war chalking, war flying

-• Denial of service (DoS) attacks and distributed DoS attacks
+• Denial of Service (DoS) attacks and Distributed DoS attacks

-Module 6: Intrusion Detection System
+Module 6: Intrusion Detection System for Government

-• Characteristics of intrusion detection systems (IDS)
+• Characteristics of IDS

 • Host-based IDS vs. network-based IDS